palzap/42-Born2beRoot/README.md

 To sum everything up, aptitude incorporates all apt features and makes it more user friendly.

-### What is AppArmor?
+#### What is AppArmor?

 AppArmor is a Mandatory Access Control (MAC) system built on Linux's LSM (Linux Security Modules) interface.
 In practice, the kernel queries AppArmor before each system call to know whether the process is authorized to do the given operation.
 Through this mechanism, AppArmor confines programs to a limited set of resources.
 AppArmor applies a set of rules (known as “profile”) on each program.
 The profile applied by the kernel depends on the installation path of the program being executed.

-### What is SSH?
+#### What is SSH?

 The Secure Shell Protocol (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
 Its most notable applications are remote login and command-line execution.

-### Monitoring log script working?

-Hope so!

 ## Setting up the Virtual Machine
 We use Oracle VM Virtual Box Manager to create our Virtual Machine (VM).
 1. Open Virtual Box and press New